-No. The Behaviour Hubs programme is fully funded by the Department for Education (DfE) which covers all training and support provided to schools throughout the duration of the programme.
-Schools will receive a sum of money at the end of the programme to contribute to staff time and expenses, which will vary according to which stream the Partner school is on.
+No. Behaviour Hubs is fully funded by the Department for Education which covers all training and support provided to schools throughout the duration of the programme.
+Schools also receive a sum of money at the end of the programme to contribute to staff time and expenses, which will vary according to which stream the Partner School is on.

-Which members of staff at my school can be involved in the programme?
+Which members of staff at my school need to be involved in the programme?

-We ask that each school applying to join the programme puts forward the names of three members of staff within their senior leadership team.
+We ask each school that joins the programme to put forward the names of three members of staff within their senior leadership team.
 This might include the headteacher or principal, deputy head, a head of year or department, or another senior member of staff.
-Engagement with the programme can be spread out among these members of staff where appropriate.
+Engagement with the programme can be shared amongst these members of staff, where appropriate.